-During late 2018/19 the Authority began reviewing its Counter Fraud policies and procedures in light of the updated code of practice and self-assessment toolkit from the Chartered Institute of Public Finance & Accountancy (CIPFA) and International Framework for Good Governance in the Public Sector - this work will be finalised over the coming months to ensure the Authority continues to follow best practice.
+The Authority began reviewing its Counter Fraud policies and procedures last year in light of the updated code of practice and self-assessment toolkit from the Chartered Institute of Public Finance & Accountancy (CIPFA) and International Framework for Good Governance in the Public Sector - this work must be finalised in 2020 to ensure the Authority continues to follow best practice.

-The Authority will be undertaking reviews of its Governance arrangements over the coming year.
-As mentioned above, it will also look to finally complete its, wider/longer than expected, work on establishing best practice in records management across the organisation, thus ensuring compliance with data protection legislation (including the new GDPR) and retention schedules.
+As mentioned above, the Authority will look to complete its, broader/longer than expected, work on establishing best practice in records management across the organisation, thus ensuring compliance with data protection legislation (including the new GDPR) and retention schedules.
+The Authority will also give full consideration to the new Financial Management Code with a view to its full implementation in 2021/22.